onewoorks/boilerplate-laravel/readme.md

 ## Installation

-Clone this repository and run the following command
+Run the following command

-	composer install
+	composer create-project nasrulhazim/boilerplate-laravel your-project-name

+If you were asked to remove Git history, just choose `Y`.

 ## Configuration

-Duplicate `.env.example` to `.env` and configure your database name, username and password
+Open `.env` and configure your database name, username and password

-Run the following command to configure authentication, authorization and seeding default ACL
+Run the following command to setup the database tables and seeding default ACL

-	php artisan make:auth
-	php artisan migrate
-	php artisan db:seed
+	php artisan migrate && php artisan db:seed

 You may run `php artisan serve` to start using the Boilerplate for Laravel Web Application